 - The Cinema camera must be rigged to the depth sensor and calibrated in the Pair Camera workspace before creating a multi-sensor calibration.

-- The timing of the sensors and camera currently can't be locked together, meaning that even at 30.0fps, there's a possibility of temporal offset and drift, especially over long takes.
+- As of Depthkit version 0.6.0, the sensors and Cinema cameras can now be temporally locked together using an external sync generator.
+Without locking the sensors to the Cinema cameras, even at 30.0fps, there's a possibility of temporal offset and drift, especially over long takes.
 This can somewhat be mitigated by adding a step of adjusting the speed of the Cinema clips (usually by a fraction of a percent), exporting them, and linking those new versions to your clips in Depthkit.
 If using multiple Cinema cameras, make sure they can be locked to each other using genlock, so if the footage must be retimed, the same speed adjustment can be applied to all clips from the same take.

 - This workflow combines two different calibrations - the Cinema pairing between a sensor and camera, and the Studio pairing of each sensor.
 Any error in either calibration will be combined, so the calibrations must be precise, and validated using single-sensor Cinema exports and sensor-only Studio exports before proceeding.